 - Accountability: Safety is the responsibility of all employees and is a condition of employment.
 While management sets clear expectations and provides support and training, employees are accountable for understanding and incorporating safe work practices into their daily work activities.
 Employees are also accountable for reporting incidents, injuries and unsafe practices or conditions so they can be promptly evaluated and addressed.

 - Continuous Improvement: We strive to continuously improve our safety culture and performance, embracing training, innovation and technology.
-We identify opportunities to improve and learn from incidents, near-misses, inspection programs and observations submitted by the public or employees.
+We identify opportunities to improve and gain knowledge from proactive learning events, incidents, near-misses, inspection programs and observations submitted by the public or employees.
 We frequently share learnings with peer utilities to advance safety throughout the industry.

 - Customer and Community Focus: We will continue to develop and maintain effective safety programs that educate and inform customers and the public in the communities where we operate.
 We have increased our outreach to high schools and technical schools to provide educational support while opening the door to job opportunities in the utility industry.

 Al Payton, CenterPoint Energy’s VP, Safety & Technical Training, was awarded the 2023 Thomas F. Farrell, II Safety Leadership and Innovation Award by the Edison Electric Institute.

 |Employee Days Away Restricted or Transferred (DART) Rate||1.12|